-This will mean your question is answered faster, and reduce the number of queries allowing the team more time to focus on processing pay quickly and efficiently.
+You are encouraged to check the FAQs before contacting the team - doing this will mean that your question could be answered faster, and it will reduce the number of queries the team receives, allowing them more time to focus on processing pay quickly and efficiently.

-A guide to understanding your Payslip is available here.
+A guide to understanding your payslip is available here.

 We cannot issue duplicate P45s or P60s in line with HMRC rules.